Nexmo/station/_partials/stitch/guides/5-calling-users/ios.md

 ```
 ## 3.0 Try it out!

 There it is.
 If a member is present in the chat, then he or she may be called.
+Open the app on two devices.
+Now run the app on two devices (make sure they have a working mic and speakers!), making sure to login with the user name jamie in one and with alice in the other.
+Call one from the other, accept the call and start talking.
+You'll also see events being logged Logcat.

+# Calling a Stitch user from a phone

+After you've set up you're app to handle incoming calls, you can follow [the PSTN to IP tutorial](https://www.nexmo.com/blog/2018/05/13/connect-phone-call-to-stitch-in-app-voice-dr/) published on our blog to find out how you can connect a phone call to a Stitch user.
+Now you can make PSTN Phone Calls via the Nexmo Voice API and receive those calls via the Stitch SDK.

+# Where next?

+Have a look at the Nexmo [Conversation iOS SDK API Reference](https://developer.nexmo.com/sdk/stitch/ios/).